About Us

 Our Mission

-EcstasyData.org is an independent laboratory pill testing program co-sponsored by Erowid and Dancesafe.
-Launched in July 2001, its purpose is to collect, manage, review, and present laboratory pill testing results.
+DrugsData is the independent laboratory drug analysis program of Erowid Center.
+Launched in July 2001, its purpose is to collect, manage, review, and present laboratory drug analysis results.
 The information is made publicly available to help harm-reduction efforts, medical personnel, and researchers.
-While some government agencies analyze pill contents, they choose to restrict the data they collect and make it private to law enforcement interests.
+While some government agencies analyze psychoactive drugs, they choose to restrict the data they collect and make it private to law enforcement interests.

-EcstasyData.org collects lab testing results from a variety of organizations, but also commissions its own tests which are conducted by Drug Detection Lab (DDL) in Sacramento.
-We are also interested in helping other groups publish and manage their testing data.
-Please contact us for more information.
+DrugsData collects lab testing results from a variety of organizations, but primarily commissions its own tests conducted by Drug Detection Labs (DDL).
+All samples are submitted to DrugsData anonymously by mail.
+We do not accept samples submitted in person.
+We also help other analysis projects to publish and manage their testing data.
+Please read Less Ecstasy, More Data: 15 Years of the EcstasyData Program and contact us for more information.

 Supporting Organizations

-Erowid takes part in the pill testing project in order to increase the quality of information available about psychoactive substances.
-Independent laboratory pill testing is the only information currently publicly available about the variety and identity of adulterants in street ecstasy tablets in the United States.
+Erowid invests in drug analysis / drug checking in order to increase the quality of information available about psychoactive substances.
+Independent laboratory drug checking is the only information currently publicly available about the variety and identity of adulterants in psychoactive drugs around the world.
 Erowid believes the consistent collection and publication of this information is an important part of developing a foundation for appropriate public policies and emergency medical responses.
 The information is useful for families, teachers, lawyers, users, news agencies, law enforcement, and any other group that needs to know what is in the ecstasy which is increasingly available throughout the world.